Axway/unified-catalog-migration/README.md

 The script is:

-1. login using the `axway auth login`
+1. login using the `axway auth login` either using the UI or using a service account (if set in the configuration file)
-2. reading all existing catalog items
+2. reading all existing catalog items from a specific environment
 3. For each catalog item
     * create an asset
     * create a product
     * publish the product
-    * read existing Active subscription and create the corresponding MP subscription
+    * read existing Active subscription and create the corresponding Marketplace subscription

 ## Pre requisites